-Timely and appropriate corrective action will be taken when there is a violation of this policy.
+PFA will take prompt and appropriate corrective action when there is a violation of this policy.
+Each situation will be evaluated on individual circumstances and severity.

 Employees who are found to have engaged in sexual harassment in violation of this policy will be subject to disciplinary action, up to and including discharge.